Oliver Bjorkstrand Game Preview: Kraken vs. Oilers

 Bjorkstrand Season Stats Insights

-- Bjorkstrand has averaged 16:40 of ice time this season (with a plus-minus of +2).
+- Bjorkstrand has averaged 16:38 of ice time this season (with a plus-minus rating of 0).

-- In five of 14 games this season, Bjorkstrand has scored a goal, and he has one game with multiple goals.
+- Bjorkstrand has scored a goal in five of 16 games this year, netting multiple goals in one of them.

-- Bjorkstrand has a point in eight of 14 games this season, with multiple points in three of them.
+- Bjorkstrand has a point in eight games this season (out of 16), including multiple points three times.

-- Bjorkstrand has posted an assist in a game five times this season in 14 games played, including multiple assists once.
+- Bjorkstrand has posted an assist in a game five times this year in 16 games played, including multiple assists once.

-- There is an implied probability of 36.4% of Bjorkstrand going over his assist prop bet, considering the moneyline odds.
+- The implied probability of Bjorkstrand going over his assist prop bet, based on the odds, is 32.3%.

 Sign up for Underdog fantasy today.